DineWithMe/Development-Tools/README.md

 # README

-**This repository is far from complete, let me know if you want to update help.**
+**This repository is far from complete, let me know if you want to help update.**

 No need to create branch for this repository, it serves as quick info, everyone can push it to master branch.